Directed Trusts Made Simple

 The non-delegation rule encouraged the evolution of the “unitary trustee,” which concentrates all investment and administration functions under the control of a modern bank trust department or trust company.

 For many decades, bank trustees enjoyed an unchallenged monopoly as providers of corporate trustee services, and under the non-delegation rule, they also enjoyed a monopoly over how trust assets were invested.

 However, it is abundantly clear the Baby Boom generation will not follow their parents’ estate planning patterns.
-Traditional bank trustees no longer appeal to “boomer” clients, a fact borne out by the net outflows of trust assets to non-bank advisors.
+Traditional bank trustees no longer appeal to “boomer” clients, a fact borne out by the net outflows of trust assets to non-bank advisors or family offices.
 For advisors who did not relish the prospect of losing their best clients (and their assets) to bank trust departments, this is a tremendous opportunity.
 For clients it provides a consideration of having direct influence and control of who and how trust assets are managed.

 Delegation Statutes Create Directed Trusts

 Alaska, Delaware, Nevada, New Hamphire, South Dakota and Tennessee have been national leaders when it comes to enacting new statutes that override various aspects of common trust law.
 For our purposes, one of the most important changes that South Dakota has made is to allow local trust companies to provide alternatives to the non-delegation rule.

 In states like South Dakota, the grantor of the trust can choose to allow the trustee (usually a bank or trust company) to delegate the investment responsibilities to someone else (often a registered investment advisor, stockbroker, financial planner, or another family advisor).